florian-glombik/workplace-reservation/README.md

 1. Install Docker and docker-compose on the VM *(e.g. linux:ubuntu)*
 2. Clone this Repository on your VM
 3. Fill in your custom data in `/infra/.env` *(frontend and backend need to have different domains for the reverse proxy caddy to work)*
+4. Adjust your primary backend URL in the config file `webapp/.env`
-4. Create the network `web`
+5. Create the network `web`
    ```
    docker network create web
    ```
-5. Move to the directory `infra` and execute
+6. Move to the directory `infra` and execute
    ```
    docker-compose up
    ```
-6. Create the database by manually executing the command for `create_db` in your shell *(make sure to adjust the statement according to your environment variables)*
+7. Create the database by manually executing the command for `create_db` in your shell *(make sure to adjust the statement according to your environment variables)*
-7. install [migrate](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md) for database migrations
+8. install [migrate](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md) for database migrations
    1. Find the [release that fits your environment]((https://github.com/golang-migrate/migrate/releases))
    2. Adjust the download command accordingly *(`$version`, `$os` and `$arch` need to be adjusted according to the fitting release from the previous step)*
       ```